 Also, no one says you can’t then go and have the actual Girl Scout cookies for dinner…

 Okay, I’m not helping.

 P.S.
-In case you want to go all out, there are also recipes for both Thin Mint Donuts and Samoas Donuts in my Hello Breakfast Cookbook.
+There are also vegan Thin Mint Donuts and Samoas Donuts recipes in my new Hello Breakfast Cookbook.

 (View The Video, Above)

 Below is an inside shot of one of the peanut butter donuts with even more peanut butter spread on top, because I very much believe there is no such thing as too much peanut butter.

 I buy my favorite peanut butter in bulk–12 jars at a time–and still am somehow always back at the store a few months later, buying more jars of peanut butter.